Remote Education Provision: Information for Parents

 - If the whole class/bubble is isolating, your child’s work will be marked through comments on their uploaded work daily.

-- For individuals who are isolating, feedback and marking comments will still be made, but less frequently due to the teacher having timetabled teaching commitments.
+- For individuals who are isolating, feedback and marking comments will still be made, at the end of the day due to the teacher having timetabled teaching commitments.

 Additional Support for Pupils with Particular Needs